Table of Contents

 -

-:sum30 :sum60 :sumNProvides the sum received over a given number of seconds, calculated from the :sumrate.
-E.g. ”:sum30” provides the sum over 30 seconds.This is useful when you want a sum of a metric that is consistent regardless of what data resolution you are viewing.When drawing a graph at a wider timescale there are more data points than available space to draw them.
+:sum30 :sum60 :sumNThis provides the sum received over a given number of seconds, calculated from the substrate.
+For example,”:sum30” provides the sum over 30 seconds.This is useful when you want a consistent metric sum regardless of the data resolution you are viewing.When drawing a graph at a wider timescale, there are more data points than available space to draw them.
 Using the ”:sumN” syntax lets you see an accurately scaled sum over a given number of seconds.

 -